 Patient Safety Indicators (PSI)

 PSI are hospital- and area-level indicators that can be used to help your hospital assess, monitor, track and improve the safety of inpatient care.
 These indicators are most useful for screening potential complications or adverse events following surgeries, procedures and childbirth.
-Some of the indicators include; death rate in low-mortality diagnosis related groups, pressure ulcer rates, postoperative sepsis rates, accidental puncture or laceration rates and un-retrieved device fragment rates among others.
+Some of the indicators include death rate in low-mortality diagnosis related groups, pressure ulcer rates, postoperative sepsis rates, accidental puncture or laceration rates and un-retrieved device fragment rates.
 The full 26 indicators are listed in this brochure.

 Inpatient Quality Indicators (IQI)

 The IQI indicators are a set of measures that provide a perspective of in-hospital quality of care by using patient data found in a typical hospital discharge abstract or dataset.
 These measures include mortality and utilization indicators for procedures or conditions for which mortality or utilization can vary from hospital to hospital.
 They also include volume indicators for procedures with outcomes that may be related to the volume of the performed procedures.
 A full list of the 34 Inpatient Quality Indicators are listed in this brochure.